numpy/numpy/doc/source/dev/development_gitpod.rst

 *  `VSCode autodocstrings extension <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_
 *  `VSCode Git Graph extension <https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph>`_

-Development workflow
+Development workflow with Gitpod
 -----------------------
 The  :ref:`development-workflow` section of this documentation contains information regarding the NumPy development workflow.
 Make sure to check this before working on your contributions.

-When using Gitpod git is pre configured for you:
+When using Gitpod, git is pre configured for you:

 #.
 You do not need to configure your git username, and email as this should be done for you as you authenticated through GitHub.
 You can check the git configuration with the command ``git config --list`` in your terminal.
 #.
 As you started your workspace from your own NumPy fork, you will by default have both "upstream "and "origin "added as remotes.
 You can verify this by typing ``git remote`` on your terminal or by clicking on the **branch name** on the status bar (see image below).